 In these days of roadie-less gigs, taking a big pedalboard to every gig is simply not practical.
 One of the biggest pedals on a board is always the wah.
 You can cut down your pedalboard size, but it can never get smaller than your wah, unless you take it off and set it up separately (which defeats the purpose of convenience).
 So when I heard about the AMT WH-1 wah (formerly known as the Japanese Girl Wah pedal) I went online to check out a couple of demos.
 Quite impressive, I would say.
 A week later, I had one of these little beauties in the palm of my hand.

 Big Tones, Small Package

-After you get used to the smaller size underfoot, the Japanese Girl Wah pedal feels and plays like a full-sized wah.
+After you get used to the smaller size underfoot, the AMT pedal feels and plays like a full-sized wah.
 A typical full-sized wah is sturdy enough for you to put a lot of your body weight into the operation of the pedal.
 This is something many of the old school cats (like myself) are reluctant to give up.
 Some mini wahs I have tried don’t take this into consideration.
 But I felt comfortable leaning my full weight into this mini wah.
 And the tones were absolutely as funky as anything I ever dreamed of.